yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 The algorithm then continues, proposing a new configuration of particles and velocities N integration steps later.

+Typically, HMC is run with a larger timestep than molecular dynamics.
+The timestep provides control over the acceptance ratio.
+A larger timestep will lead to larger and more extreme MC moves which are less likely to be accepted.

+This fix is not designed to be used with anything but an NVE simulation.
+Only atom-specific data are restored on MC move rejection, so anything which adds or remove atoms, changes the box size, or has some external state not dependent on atomic data will have undefined behavior.

 ----------

 The keyword/value options are used in the following ways.